mycargus/dockerize-dat-app/README.md

 Docker gives you the ability to replicate the exact same environment across all major operating systems (Windows, Mac, Linux).
 No more dependency nightmares or "It worked on my machine!"

-Now imagine you're a brand new QA Engineer at Google (or Instructure?).
+Now imagine you're a brand new QA Engineer at Google.
 Your job is to QA _*everything*_.
 Imagine how long the technical onboarding would take!

-What if you could do that in less than an hour?
+What if you could do that technical onboarding in less than an hour?
 What if you could do it while getting lunch with your new team?

 Docker makes this dream a reality!